PM Modi reviews Covid-related initiatives by Indian Navy | ExBulletin

 PM Modi reviews Covid-related initiatives by Indian Navy

-Prime Minister Narendra Modi reviewed initiatives related to Covid by the Indian Navy on Monday.
-Navy Chief of Staff Admiral Karambir Singh called Prime Minister Modi today.
+New Delhi [India], May 3 (ANI): Prime Minister Narendra Modi reviewed initiatives related to Covid by the Indian Navy on Monday.

-He briefed the Prime Minister on the various initiatives taken by the Indian Navy to help compatriots in the pandemic.
-He informed the Prime Minister that the Indian Navy had contacted all state administrations and offered assistance in terms of hospital beds, transport and the like.
-He informed the Prime Minister of the opening of naval hospitals for civilian use in various towns.

-He also informed the Prime Minister that naval medical personnel had been redeployed to various locations across the country to handle Covid tasks.
-Naval personnel as being provided with battlefield nursing assistant training to deploy to Covid duties.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online